CONSISTENCY RULE

 How the consistency rule works on funded accounts — no single day can exceed 30% of your total profit.

-Trading Rules Article 3 of 6
+Trading Rules Article 3 of 18 Updated Mar 2026

 The consistency rule ensures that your trading results are sustainable and not driven by a single outsized trade.
-It applies to funded accounts and is checked when you request a payout.
+The rule applies on both evaluations and funded accounts, but the threshold and which asset classes it applies to differ.

-No single trading day can account for more than 30% of your total profits at the time of a payout request.
-This ensures that your results reflect consistent, repeatable trading — not one lucky trade.
+On funded accounts, no single trading day can account for more than 30% of your total profits at the time of a payout request.
+This applies to all asset classes (futures, stocks, crypto, all-in-one) and is checked every time you request a payout.

 Key Rule

-The consistency threshold is 30% — no single day's profit can exceed 30% of your total account profit when you request a payout.
+The funded consistency threshold is 30% — no single day's profit can exceed 30% of your total account profit when you request a payout.

 You've earned $3,000 in total profit on your funded account and request a payout.
 The consistency rule checks that no single day contributed more than $900 (30% of $3,000).